University of Mount Union

-Students have an opportunity to spend a week, a summer, a semester, or a whole year studying abroad.
-The University has partnerships with 58 universities in 30 countries.
+Students have an opportunity to spend a week, summer, semester, or whole year studying abroad.
+The University has partnerships with more than 50 universities in 30 countries.
 Internships and student teaching experiences can be pursued through these study abroad programs, and short-term travel opportunities led by faculty are organized annually.
 In addition, some courses and academic programs have an incorporated global experience.
 Engineering students travel abroad to learn through field projects that address worldwide issues, and students in the Social Responsibility Class travel to Guatemala during Spring Break to complete various service projects in rural areas.

 Mount Union is committed to creating an inclusive culture that values diversity and fosters an environment in which all students can learn.
 The University offers diversity-specific academic programs, including minors in African American studies and gender studies.
 In addition, diversity-related student organizations (Association of International Students, Black Student Union, Gender Equity Matters, Hispanic Organization Latin America, and GSA/PRIDE) and annual events (Black History Month, Women’s History Month, Hispanic Heritage Month, and the Martin Luther King Jr. Day of Service) contribute to the effort to foster a global mindset and develop intercultural competence.